 Tableau’s show me!
 The facility works very well.
-However, desktop users are fond of using the ctrl+select technique for multi-select the fields and then later applying show me! to create visualizations, will notice that this isn’t possible through the web-tablet system.
-All of tableau’s standard visualizations are available in the web authoring system as can be seen in figure 10.23.
+However, desktop users are fond of using the ctrl+select technique for multi-select the fields and then later applying to show me! to create visualizations, will notice that this isn’t possible through the web-tablet system.
+All of the tableau’s standard visualizations are available in the web authoring system as can be seen in figure 10.23.

 Figure 10.23 Web authoring with show me!

 As fields are placed on shelves in figure 10.23, relevant chart types will be highlighted just as they are on the desktop.
 Even though this doesn’t quite match the desktop authoring experience, the web-authoring environment provides robust visualization capabilities.

 The web-tablet environment provides a number of options for sharing work and insights.

 Similar to the desktop tool, web-tablet authors have a full suite of the export functions in addition to the standard server-based export functions.
 Figure 10.24 displays the available web options.

 Exporting images, data, crosstabs, and pdf documents are all supported.